 "My Basic Income" raffling in Germany, The Netherlands, and Now the United States

 One thing I've learned so far in observing the world increasingly discuss the idea of basic income, is that this discussion, as is true with any discussion, can be like the Telephone Game.
 A reported fact can be tweeted, blogged, shared, re-reported, re-blogged,re-shared, and suddenly the world is talking like the first person said . . .

 On Huffington Post Science

 My latest piece on Huffington Post is available to read and share, titled "The Science Behind Charles Dickens' A Christmas Carol".

 First published in 1843, A Christmas Carol is a timeless story that we have cherished ever since, especially during the holidays.
-The tale by Charles Dickens has been adapted and . . .
+The tale by Charles Dickens has . . .